Poetry in Translation – Indigenous Showcase

 fabian romero (Purepécha) is a two spirit poet, filmmaker, artist and P.h.D. student in Gender, Women & Sexuality Studies at the University of Washington. fabian’s academic and artistic interests integrate settler colonialism, Performance Studies, racial capitalism with storytelling and poetry.
 Their work centers Purépecha people from Michoacán, Mexico to Seattle, Washington and beyond.

-Sasha LaPointe (Tacoma) is from the Upper Skagit and Nooksack Indian Tribe.
-Native to the Pacific Northwest, she draws inspiration from her coastal heritage as well as from her life in Seattle.
+Sasha LaPointe is from the Upper Skagit and Nooksack Indian Tribe.
+Native to the Pacific Northwest, she draws inspiration from her coastal heritage as well as from her life in the city of Seattle.
 She writes with a focus on trauma and resilience, ranging topics from PTSD, sexual violence, the work her great grandmother did for the Coast Salish language revitalization, to loud basement punk shows and what it means to grow up mixed heritage.
-She has completed a memoir in which she explores the aftermath of sexual assault, first love, and drawing strength from her lineage.
 Her work has appeared in Hunger Mountain, The Rumpus Literary Journal, Indian Country Today, Luna Luna Magazine, The Yellow Medicine Review, The Portland Review, AS/Us Journal, THE Magazine, and Aborted Society Online Zine.
 She has recently graduated with an MFA through The Institute of American Indian Arts with a focus on creative nonfiction and poetry.

 About Claudia Castro Luna